Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ## Hoisting is great - but not a silver bullet

-Hoisting is only beneficial for sufficiently large lambdas.
+Hoisting is only beneficial for sufficiently large terms.
 Hoisting a builtin function, for example - is not very useful-

 ```haskell
 import Plutarch